-Captain Schettino was apparently so confidant in his abilities that he switched off the alarm on the ship's navigational computer...
+Captain Schettino was apparently so confident in his abilities that he switched off the alarm on the ship's navigational computer...

 ...Although according to his first officer, Schettino had left his reading glasses in his cabin and repeatedly asked the first officer to check the radar for him.

-The 1977 Tenerife Airport Disaster, the worst aerial disaster ever, claiming 583 lives on two Boeing 747 Jumbo Jets, which collided.
+The Tenerife airport disaster, the worst aerial disaster ever, happened when two Boeing 747s collided on a foggy runway at Los Rodeos Airport in Tenerife, killing 583 people.
 Likewise, if just one of twenty or so causes had been otherwise, nothing would have happened.

 First, the Los Rodeos airport itself was a spare.
 There had been a terrorist bombing at Gran Canaria airport, so traffic was diverted to Los Rodeos.
-The Pan Am Boeing 747 was originally intended to land at Gran Canaria, but was diverted to Los Rodeos.
+Both accident aircraft were originally intended to land at Gran Canaria, but instead got diverted to Los Rodeos.